Birding in Hong Kong’s Mai Po Marshes Nature Reserve

 In winter (November to March) tens of thousand of duck arrive at Mai Po and are joined by south China’s biggest concentration of Great Cormorants.
 These are preyed on by a variety of raptors, including Eastern Marsh Harrier, Greater Spotted and Eastern Imperial Eagle.
 Mai Po is a significant wintering ground for the Endangered Black-faced Spoonbill, – occasional winter counts of over 400 individuals account for up to 20% of the known world population.

 Mai Po boasts the biggest birdlist of any area in Hong Kong, with over 380 species recorded to date.
 Walk Hong Kong’s specialist bird guides are familiar with the reserve and know the effect the tides in Deep Bay with have on bird distribution.
-David and John will ensure that you get the best out of any visit to this spectacular wetland.
+Your guide will ensure that you get the best out of any visit to this spectacular wetland.

 Cost: HKD2,400 for one or two people, HKD3,000 for three people, HKD3,600 for four people.

 Time: Full day

 Tour starts: Timing depends on time of year and the tide.
 We will email you with details for your particular tour.